IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

 ![Share As-Is control](../../images/As-Is-Control.png)

 This shareable link has a special format.
-The URL will be of the form &lt;Architect Assistant server&gt;/architectures/**Social**/...
+The URL will be of the form &lt;Cognitive Architect server&gt;/architectures/**Social**/...
 When a URL of this form is used to access the identified architecture, two actions occur prior to redirecting to a URL where **Social** is replaced by **Collaboration**.
 First a check is made to see if the target architecture still has "As-Is" property enabled.
 If not, the URL is rejected.
 If the architecture does have "As-Is" property enabled, a check is made to see if the logged in user is currently a "collaborator" for the target architecture and if not, they are added as a *Viewer* on the architecture's collaboration team.
 Then the URL is rewritten and forwarded, resulting in opening the architecture from the user's Collaboration Workspace tab.

+A second part of this Sharing (supporting search), is the checkbox to set the architecture as **Discoverable**.
+By default when you turn on "Share As-Is", the Discoverable checkbox is selected.
+When Discoverable is checked the architecture is included as an asset that is discoverable by the tool's Search engine.
+Note, with this secondary selector, it is possible to get a sharable URL to your architecture, without having your asset show up in Search results.
+This would be accomplished by having Share As-Is turned on and uncheck (disable) the Discoverable setting.

+####Copy Architecture

 Any architecture returned via search will have a minimum of "Viewer" access for all users.
 Thus the architecture card's additional menu will include **Copy**.
 This permits the user to create a complete copy of the architecture by supplying a new unique name for the resulting Copy.